KazumasaYasui/study_app/README.md

     - id
     - name
     - email
+    - password_digest
     - image_url
     - created_at
     - updated_at
 - Book
     - id
     - genre_id
+    - publisher_id
+    - author_id
     - title
-    - author
-    - publisher
     - image_url
-    - urgency_number
-    - priority_number
     - published_at
     - created_at
     - updated_at
 - Genre
     - id
     - name
+    - created_at
+    - updated_at
+- Publisher
+  - id
+  - name
+  - created_at
+  - updated_at
+- Author
+  - id
+  - name
+  - created_at
+  - updated_at
 - Study
     - id
     - user_id
     - result
-    - executed_at
+    - execution_date
     - created_at
     - updated_at
 - StudyPlanItem